italia/eudi-wallet-it-docs/docs/en/trust.rst

   **Entity Statement Signature**

-  The same considerations and requirements made for the Entity Configuration must be applied for the Entity Statements.
+  The same considerations and requirements made for the Entity Configuration and in relation to the signature mechanisms MUST be applied for the Entity Statements.

 Entity Statement